18F/18f.gsa.gov/_posts/2015-09-28-web-design-standards.md

 As with all 18F and U.S. Digital Service projects, we’re working in the open to create a resource that everyone can own and contribute to.
-We’ve taken an iterative, user-centred approach to ensure we’re addressing the needs of our users as well as government designers and developers.
+We’ve taken an iterative, user-centered approach to ensure we’re addressing the needs of our users as well as government designers and developers.
 A cross-functional team of UX, front-end, and visual designers each played a key role in this process: